-The Northeast Fisheries Science Center (NEFSC), National Marine Fisheries Service (NMFS) is required to collect scientific, management, regulatory compliance and economic data for fisheries by placing At-Sea Monitors aboard U.S. domestic fishing vessels participating in the groundfish multispecies Fisheries Management Plan.
+The Northeast Fisheries Science Center (NEFSC), National Marine Fisheries Service (NMFS) is required to collect scientific, management, regulatory compliance and economic data for fisheries by placing At-Sea Monitors aboard US domestic fishing vessels participating in the groundfish multispecies Fisheries Management Plan.
 These data cannot be obtained at the dock or on Government research vessels.
 These data are needed for the management and monitoring of Annual Catch Limits and groundfish sectors.

-Every sector should equally be covered.
+Every sector will be held to the same ASM coverage target.
+ASM, NEFOP, and NEFOP Limited coverage will contribute to the target.
+NEFOP and NEFOP Limited coverage is based on fleet-specific SBRM coverage requirements and will vary by sector.
 The coverage rates apply to the trip level.
 At-Sea Monitors will be systematically assigned by NMFS to a vessel to ensure the coverage is fair and even.
 Several types of fishing gear may be used: longline, trawl, and gillnet.
 A monitored trip must be a trip where landings of groundfish occur (a "groundfish", "skate" or "monkfish" trip as defined in Amendment 16).
-At-Sea Monitoring standards will be consistent with the final regulations implemented under Amendment 23, unless further specified by NMFS.
-As described in the rule, Northeast Fisheries Observer Program (NEFOP) observers take precedence over At-Sea Monitors for vessel placement when deployments overlap.
+At-Sea Monitoring standards will be consistent with the final regulations implemented under Amendment 16, unless further specified by NMFS.
+As described in the rule, Northeast Fisheries Observer Program (ASM) observers take precedence over At-Sea Monitors for vessel placement when deployments overlap